apophis51/eliot-nextjs/README.md

 - https://nextjs.org/docs/app/building-your-application/upgrading

-However you might need to upgrade your Node version in the process.
+However, you might need to upgrade your Node version in the process.
-Personally I started from Next12 using Node16 and switched to Node19 before upgrading to 14, and then 15 with these commands
+Personally I started from Next-12 using Node-16 and switched to Node-19 before upgrading to 14, and then 15 with these commands

 12 to 14: